-Type of assessment % of final grade Written exam on the theoretical aspects of the course, to evaluate acquisition of concepts and ability to apply them in the texts proposed.
+Type of assessment Written exam on the theoretical aspects of the course, to evaluate acquisition of concepts and ability to apply them in the texts proposed.
 50 Written exam on the practical aspects of the course, to evaluate application of techniques and analysis methods as well as the students' response to the texts proposed.
 50